tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

             ...
         }
 The two most important parts are the "abi" and "bytecode"/"deployedBytecode".
 - Ethereum has specified a common way of interacting with contracts using the [Application Binary Interface](https://solidity.readthedocs.io/en/develop/abi-spec.html) (ABI).
 It is what tells clients how to create transactions that will run on the contract, and what events you should expect.
-There is more in-depth information in the documentation, and we highly recommend reading it if you plan on developing smart contracts with Solidity.
+The ABI specification is enough information for another blog article, and it is filled with useful information about how to interact with contracts on the EVM, you should really check it out!
 - The bytecode is what gets run on the [Ethereum Virtual Machine](https://solidity.readthedocs.io/en/v0.5.2/introduction-to-smart-contracts.html#index-6) (EVM).
 In order for you to "deploy" a contract onto the Ethereum blockchain, you must submit the deployedBytecode as a transaction.
 Technically, the bytecode is what is stored as the contract, and when you call a function, it can only interact with that bytecode in the EVM.

 Remember when we said Solidity makes many breaking changes?
 It is standard to use the specific commit hash as the compiler version, i.e.